Here’s something you may not know — too much alcohol can lead to or exacerbate neuropathy. Makes you reconsider that drink, doesn’t it?

 No matter what type of neuropathy you have, your condition can be exacerbated by drinking too much.
 Alcohol can damage nerves and blood cells, which, in turn, can lead to neuropathy and make neuropathy symptoms worse.

-But how does alcohol cause peripheral neuropathy?
+But how are alcohol and peripheral neuropathy related?
 First and foremost, long-term excessive alcohol use can damage your nerves and nervous system, along with other organs.
 This can lead to neuropathy.

 Consuming excessive amounts of alcohol can also cause vitamin deficiencies, which means your nerves aren’t getting the nutrients they need to function properly.
-And when your nerves aren’t getting nutrients, it’s only a matter of time before they become damaged or even die.
+And when your nerves aren’t getting nutrients, they start getting numbness from alcohol, and it’s only a matter of time before they become damaged or even die.

-Finally, alcohol may raise your blood sugar levels, further damaging your nerves and making your neuropathy worse.
+Finally, alcohol may raise your blood sugar levels, further damaging your nerves and worsening your neuropathy.

 What neuropathy looks like?